slaclab/snd-online-model/README.md

-# Split and Deplay Model for Online Deployment
-Split and Delay Model for Online Deployment
+# Split and Delay Model for Online Deployment
+This is the repository for online deployment of the split and delay model.
+It's still under development.

 ## Docker image deployment on Kubernetes (S3DF)
-For more detailed instructions, refer to this [documentation](https://github.com/slaclab/lcls_cu_injector_ml_model?tab=readme-ov-file#containerization-steps).

 To deploy the Docker image on Kubernetes, follow these steps.
 If you have updated the tag, make sure to replace `<tag>` with the new tag in the commands below, **and in the deployment YAML file**.